MicrosoftDocs/dynamics-365-intelligent-order-management/topics/includes/trial-include.md

 ### What are the system requirements for the trial?

 This app is a cloud-based service that doesn't require special software other than an up-to-date web browser, though some restrictions apply.
-For the best trial experience, avoid accessing the trial site in incognito mode.
+For the best trial experience, avoid accessing the trial site in private browsing mode.
 [Learn more about web application requirements](/power-platform/admin/web-application-requirements).

 ### How do I sign up for the trial without a Microsoft 365 tenant?